-The true story of Spearhead: An American Tank Gunner, His Enemy, and a Collision of Lives in World War II debuted at number four on the New York Times bestseller list.
-That’s likely because it’s filled with emotion, romance, horrifying loss, heartbreak and duels of such suspense and action, they beat most other fights in fiction bestsellers.
+The true story of Spearhead: An American Tank Gunner, His Enemy, and a Collision of Lives in World War II debuted at number four on the New York Times bestseller list in 2019.
+That’s likely because it’s filled with emotion, romance, horrifying loss, heartbreak, and duels of such suspense and action, they beat most other fights in fiction bestsellers.

 It focuses on several Allies ramrodding their tanks through Europe.

 ‘Lost a Lot of Men, a Lot of Tanks’

 Author Adam Makos said of them, “They led the way to victory.
 I always thought the paratroopers or the infantry guys were the first in front.
 But really these men in the Spearhead division, that was their specialty: piercing through the enemy lines and winning these big battles.

 He added, though, “There was a big downside: they lost a lot of men, a lot of tanks.
 They paid a lot of sacrifices.”

 Makos’ main hero is gunner Clarence Smoyer, whose crew was handed a tank that was better than all the others right towards the end of the war.